heroku/heroku-buildpack-nodejs/README.md

 heroku buildpacks:set heroku/nodejs
 ```

-Your builds will always used the latest published release of the buildpack.
+Your builds will always use the latest published release of the buildpack.

 If you need to use the git url, you can use the `latest` tag to make sure you always have the latest release. **The `main` branch will always have the latest buildpack updates, but it does not correspond with a numbered release.**

 ```sh
 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-nodejs#latest -a my-app
 ```

+> **Note:** `buildpacks:set` replaces the buildpack at position 1 in your app's
+> buildpack list.
+If your app already uses other buildpacks, use
+> `buildpacks:add --index 1` instead so this buildpack runs first without
+> overwriting an existing one:
+>
+> ```sh
+> heroku buildpacks:add --index 1 heroku/nodejs -a my-app
+> ```

 ## Locking to a buildpack version